MisterNoNameLP/GithubReleaseHelper/README.md

 GithubReleaseHelper is a [PleaL](https://github.com/MisterNoNameLP/PleaL) script wich uses the GitHub API to create an release.
-It is capable of attach files from multiple folders to the realease.
+It is capable of attaching files from multiple folders to the realease.

 # Instalation
 Install the depencies.